Professional Karate Association: PKA Hall of Fame

-Re-launch of modern PKA in the USA
+Relaunching

 In March, 2022, PKA CEO Joe Corley announced the re-launch of PKA as PKA Worldwide.
 As of October 31, 2022, PKA Worldwide had named members of its PKA Worldwide Leadership Team to include 3 Co-Presidents led by Jeff Smith.
 Joe Corley announced that PKA Worldwide was undertaking its "hunt for the greatest strikers on the planet", and as of June 1, 2024 has held auditions in New York, Fort Worth, Redlands, California, Arlington, Texas South Hill, Washington, Vitoria Brazil and Johannesburg, South Africa.
 As of June, 2024 PKA Worldwide has a Global Leadership team in place that includes Robert Gutkowski as Vice Chairman / President of the Broadcast Division and Jeff Smith as President of Sports Operations.
 Carlos Silva has been named PKA Director for Latin America, Joe Viljoen named PKA Director for Africa and Amir Mosadegh is the PKA Director for Asia.

 PKA CEO Joe Corley said "Many of the analysts of the Combat Sports on television have recognized that the Striking Techniques in kickboxing and in Mixed Martial Arts (MMA) are most appreciated by the sports' fans.
 The remarkable growth of MMA and other combat sports for the past 20 years has convinced us that now is the perfect time to re-introduce professional kickboxing to fill a niche in the combat sports landscape," said Corley.
 "The exciting striking aspect of kickboxing gives fans the elements of the sport they most want to watch – punching and kicking."

 Following on from this, the new motto and mantra of the PKA is "Punch.
 Kick.
 Repeat."
 As Joe Corley PKA CEO said "It's what our fighters do best."

-PKA Worldwide is set to launch rebranded PKA Kickboxing events in 2024, and all the new fights will take place in a "Stikers Cage" as opposed to a traditional ring.
-PKA Worldwide has been scouting global venues and recruiting athletes with now with more than 50 new athletes already on the roster, they are continuing to scout new and fresh talent.
-PKA Worldwide is looking to introduce the iconic brand of PKA Kickboxing to Generation X with the 2 years of scouting complete the new cage design is final, venue deals have been agreed and broadcast and streaming agreements are in place.
+According to PKA Worldwide, the organization planned to relaunch PKA Kickboxing events in 2024 under a rebranded format featuring bouts held in a “Strikers Cage” rather than a traditional boxing ring.
+The organization stated that it had recruited more than 50 athletes following a two-year scouting process and had finalized the cage design, secured venues, and arranged broadcast and streaming agreements.